synamaxmusic/star-rider-notes/README.md

 81 01 00 78 3F = (I think this is the graph used for the Steering Switch Test in diagnostics)
 ```

+With this table, we're able to reconstruct the source code to build the first two Image ROMs.
+[Click this text to view the code!](starrider_image_0.asm)

+### Joust and Sinistar Easter Eggs

 <img src="pictures/joust_starrider.gif">

 This Joust Ostrich sprite shows up as an easter egg at the very end of Stalactia right before the finish line at the Comsodrome.